Picaresque novel: Defined

 In the English-speaking world, the term "picaresque" is often used loosely to refer to novels that contain some elements of this genre; e.g. an episodic recounting of adventures on the road.
-The term is also sometimes used to describe works which only contain some of the genre's elements, such as Miguel de Cervantes' Don Quixote (1605 and 1615), or Charles Dickens' The Pickwick Papers (1836–1837).
+The term is also sometimes used to describe works which only contain some of the genre's elements, such as Miguel de Cervantes's Don Quixote (1605 and 1615), or Charles Dickens's The Pickwick Papers (1836–1837).

 Etymology

 The word pícaro first starts to appear in Spain with the current meaning in 1545, though at the time it had no association with literature.
 The word pícaro does not appear in Lazarillo de Tormes (1554), the novella credited by modern scholars with founding the genre.
 The expression picaresque novel was coined in 1810.
 Whether it has any validity at all as a generic label in the Spanish sixteenth and seventeenth centuries—Cervantes certainly used "picaresque" with a different meaning than it has today—has been called into question.
 There is unresolved debate within Hispanic studies about what the term means, or meant, and which works were, or should be, so called.
 The only work clearly called "picaresque" by its contemporaries was Mateo Alemán's Guzmán de Alfarache (1599–1604), which they considered "El libro del pícaro" (English: "The Book of the Pícaro").